 The Karabakh horse: a living national symbol

 Not every national symbol is a building.
 One of Azerbaijan's most beloved is an animal: the Karabakh horse, a compact, spirited mountain breed with a famous golden sheen.
 For centuries it has stood for the region's identity, and understanding it is a surprisingly direct way into Karabakh's culture.
+If you are the kind of traveler who likes the story behind a place as much as the sights, the horse is a thread that ties Karabakh's landscape, art, and history together.

 An ancient mountain breed